-- Usenet: Unix-based; open to any site with a modem - There were a few hand-built autodialers; later, Bell Labs and DEC handled the long-haul traffic - In modern terms, a peer-to-peer network-but it connected sites, not people - But who had access to Unix timesharing systems?
+- Usenet: Unix-based; open to any site with a modem - There were a few hand-built autodialers; later, Bell Labs and DEC handled the long-haul traffic - In modern terms, a peer-to-peer network - But who had access to Unix timesharing systems?
 Again, rather limited.
 That said, Usenet was explicitly intended for personal as well as professional use - Postings were transient; no permanent presence - Gateway to ARPANET mailing lists set up around 1982 at Berkeley